MRtrix3/mrtrix3/docs/reference/scripts/foreach.rst

 ::

-    foreach inputs command [ options ]
+    foreach inputs colon command [ options ]

 -  *inputs*: Each of the inputs for which processing should be run
+-  *colon*: Colon symbol (":") delimiting the foreach inputs & command-line options from the actual command to be executed
--  *command*: The command string to run for each input, containing the substitutions listed in the Description section
+-  *command*: The command string to run for each input, containing any number of substitutions listed in the Description section

 Description
 -----------

 EXAMPLE USAGE:
-  $ foreach folder/*.mif "mrinfo IN"
+  $ foreach folder/*.mif : mrinfo IN
   will run mrinfo for each .mif file in "folder"

 AVAILABLE SUBSTITUTIONS:
   IN:   The full matching pattern, including leading folders.
 For example, if the target list contains a file "folder/image.mif", any occurrence of "IN" will be substituted with "folder/image.mif".
 NAME: The basename of the matching pattern.
 For example, if the target list contains a file "folder/image.mif", any occurrence of "NAME" will be substituted with "image.mif".
 PRE:  The prefix of the basename.
 For example, if the target list contains a file "folder/image.mif", any occurrence of "PRE" will be substituted with "image".
-UNI:  The unique prefix of the basename after removing the common suffix.
+UNI:  The unique part of the input after removing any common prefix and common suffix.
 For example, if the target list contains files: "folder/001dwi.mif", "folder/002dwi.mif", "folder/003dwi.mif", any occurrence of "UNI" will be substituted with "001", "002", "003".

+Note that due to a limitation of the Python argparse module, any command-line options provided to the foreach script must appear before any inputs are specified.

+Such command-line options provided before the list of inputs and colon separator will be interpreted by the foreach script; any command-line options provided after this colon will form part of the input to the executed command.

 Options
 -------